skip to content

 What Are the Hours-of-Service Driving Requirements for an Intrastate Cement Truck Driver in Texas?

-Cement truck drivers operating within Texas’ boundaries must follow the Texas Hours of Service Rules for commercial motor vehicles.
-Cement trucks are allowed to drive a maximum of 12 hours of driving time, but they must follow 8 hours of off-duty time, and after a total of 15 hours (including breaks), they must stop driving.
+Cement truck drivers operating within Texas must follow the Texas Hours of Service Rules for commercial motor vehicles.
+Cement trucks are allowed to drive a maximum of 12 hours, but they must follow 8 hours of off-duty time, and after a total of 15 hours (including breaks), they must stop driving.

 • Taking eight full hours of off-duty time,